adrianmdeiros/adrianmdeiros/README.md

 ## 👋 Hi, i'm Adrian.

-I'm 24, programming for six years.
+I've been programming for six years.
 Always learning something new.

 ### 🚀 Tech Stack